 TemperPack’s raw material emissions displacement estimate is driven by its usage of textile waste for the most material portion of its fiber product, 73% of total product weight.
 Using textile waste is a direct repurposing of material destined to be discarded, allowing TemperPack to claim zero emissions for those salvaged materials.
 By 2019, TemperPack’s product mix changed, with greater emphasis on its fully-recyclable ClimaCell product.
 SJF’s model of TemperPack’s raw material emissions has been adjusted accordingly and is now calculated per ClimaCell kit sold.

 On the manufacturing side, EPS container manufacturing is an energy-intensive molding process compared to the relatively simple assembly of TemperPack’s containers.
 The same holds for the manufacturing of TemperPack’s PopBox solution – it is a much simpler, less energy-intense manufacturing technique than that of bubble wrap.

 In total, TemperPack’s sustainable cold-chain packaging solutions displaced 4.6 million pounds of Expanded Polystyrene (EPS) foam, or Styrofoam in 2019.
 This amounted to the displacement of over 7,000 metric tons (~16 million pounds) of CO2 equivalent.
 TemperPack’s mitigation total is composed of displacing over 5,000 metric tons of CO2 equivalent from raw material emissions as compared to EPS foam and over 2,000 metric tons in manufacturing emissions.

 TemperPack’s 16,000 metric tons of CO2 equivalent avoided adds to SJF’s 2.59 million metric tons of CO2 equivalents avoided from all portfolio companies, bringing the total CO2 equivalent avoided to 2.61 million metric tons, an increase of 2% over 2017 values.
 2018 also saw large increases from portfolio companies Hyla (+1220%), ENTOUCH Controls (+199%), and Optoro (+71%).
-Altogether, the total SJF portfolio CO2 mitigation is equivalent to taking 549,000 cars off the road for one year, growing 66.9 million tree seedlings for ten years, and represents the amount of carbon stored by 2.1 million acres of U.S. forests storing carbon for one year or 553 thousand cars taken off the road for one year.
+Using updated equivalencies from the EPA, this carbon reduction is equivalent to 43 million urban tree seedlings grown for 10 years, 3 million acres of U.S. forests storing carbon for one year or 553 thousand cars taken off the road for one year.